Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: From Potential to Principles: Identifiability Guarantee

 \begin{corollary} By leveraging Theorem \ref{theory: sphere}, the minimization of Eq. \eqref{eq: identonsphere} identifies the latent variables $\mathbf{z}_x$ (and symmetrically, $\mathbf{z}_t$) up to a linear transformation.
 Specifically, the representations $\mathbf{f}_x(\mathbf{x})$, learned by the minimization of Eq. \eqref{eq: identonsphere}, are linearly related to the underlying latent variables $\mathbf{z}_x$ in the proposed latent partial causal model, as follows: $\mathbf{f}_x(\mathbf{x}) = \mathbf{A} \mathbf{z}_x + \mathbf{c}$, where $\mathbf{A}$ is an orthogonal matrix and $\mathbf{c}$ is a constant vector. \end{corollary} For further details, see Appendix \ref{app: idenhyper}.

-\paragraph{Success of Multimodal Contrastive Learning} Corollary \ref{corollary:hyper} shows that minimizing Eq. \eqref{eq: identonsphere} (or equivalently, the multimodal contrastive loss in Eq. \eqref{eq: clloss}) identifies the latent variables $\mathbf{z}_x$ (and symmetrically, $\mathbf{z}_t$) up to a linear transformation.
-This means that the representations $\mathbf{f}_x(\mathbf{x})$, learned through multimodal contrastive learning, are directly related to the latent variables $\mathbf{z}_x$ via a linear transformation, i.e., $\mathbf{f}_x(\mathbf{x}) = \mathbf{A} \mathbf{z}_x + \mathbf{c}$.
+\paragraph{Success of MMCL} Corollary \ref{corollary:hyper} shows that minimizing Eq. \eqref{eq: identonsphere} (or equivalently, the multimodal contrastive loss in Eq. \eqref{eq: clloss}) identifies the latent variables $\mathbf{z}_x$ (and symmetrically, $\mathbf{z}_t$) up to a linear transformation.
+This means that the representations $\mathbf{f}_x(\mathbf{x})$, learned through MMCL, are directly related to the latent variables $\mathbf{z}_x$ via a linear transformation, i.e., $\mathbf{f}_x(\mathbf{x}) = \mathbf{A} \mathbf{z}_x + \mathbf{c}$.
 A similar result holds for $\mathbf{z}_t$.
-This finding highlights the effectiveness of multimodal contrastive learning, suggesting that its success in practical applications stems from its ability to recover latent coupled variables.
+This finding highlights the effectiveness of MMCL, suggesting that its success in practical applications stems from its ability to recover latent coupled variables.
 This recovery preserves essential, transferable knowledge across modalities, enabling the learned representations to capture high-level transferable information while discarding model-specific details.
-Such properties are key to the robustness and transferability of multimodal contrastive learning representations.
+Such properties are key to the robustness and transferability of MMCL representations.